The term “vertebrobasilar insufficiency” (VIB) encompasses all transient ischemic attacks (TIAs) of the posterior circulation of the brain.

 Research indicates that rotational movements, particularly those involving the cervical spine, can significantly impact blood flow through the vertebral artery (deKleyn and Nieuwenhuyse, 1927; deKleyn and Versteegh, 1933; Tatlow and Bammer, 1957; Toole and Tucker, 1960; Brown and Tatlow, 1963; Andersson et al., 1970; Barton and Margolis, 1975; Grossman and Davies, 1982; Yang et al., 1985).
 These movements produce the greatest reduction in blood flow to the vertebral artery, potentially leading to compromised perfusion to the brainstem and cerebellum.

 Understanding the biomechanics and vascular anatomy of the vertebrobasilar system is essential, particularly in clinical settings where cervical manipulation is performed.
-Manipulative procedures, such as those utilized in chiropractic and osteopathic care, involve mobilization or manipulation of the cervical spine, which can inadvertently affect the vertebral arteries.
+Manipulative procedures involve mobilization or manipulation of the cervical spine, which can inadvertently affect the vertebral arteries.
 Given the vulnerability of these arteries to mechanical stress during cervical rotation, practitioners must exercise caution and employ appropriate techniques to minimize the risk of adverse events such as vertebral artery dissection or vertebrobasilar insufficiency.

 In conclusion, the vertebrobasilar arterial system, comprised of the vertebral arteries and basilar artery, plays a critical role in supplying blood to the posterior circulation of the brain.
 The unique anatomical features of the cervical spine, including the presence of the vertebral arteries, make this region particularly susceptible to mechanical stresses during rotational movements.
 Healthcare practitioners should be cognizant of these factors when performing cervical manipulation and take appropriate precautions to ensure patient safety.